 Unfortunately not.
 Since New York is an employment-at-will state, the employer does not need to give a reason.

 If you suspect that your employer is trying to terminate you and that the reason for the termination is illegal and prohibited by law, such as illegal activity or retaliation, then you need to do two things.
 One, contact an employment law attorney right away.
 Two, document everything that happens between you and your employer, including saving any texts, emails, phone logs, and communication.
 The more evidence you have, the easier it will be to file a claim if you need to.

 Yes.
 In addition to back wages, if you are terminated illegally, you are seeking damages based on where you were prior to your termination.
 This includes benefits, titles, and responsibilities, and reinstating your employment.

 A termination letter should include the date you were terminated and the expiration of any.
 Since New York is an employment-at-will state, it does not need to include a reason for termination.

 Being wrongfully terminated is not fun and pursuing a wrongful termination against your employer isn’t even worse.
-Since the strength of these claims is based upon the facts, having an experienced employment law attorney, who is familiar with labor and employment law, to be able to sift through the facts and apply the applicable law is very important.
+Since the strength of these claims is based upon the facts, having an experienced labor lawyer in NYC, who is familiar with labor and employment law, to be able to sift through the facts and apply the applicable law is very important.

 The Law Office of Yuriy Moshes represent wrongfully terminated employees in the greater New York City area including all its boroughs, including Manhattan, Brooklyn, Queens, the Bronx, and Staten Island) as well as Northern New Jersey, Long Island, and Upstate New York.